python/devguide/triaging.rst

 Nonetheless, triagers should feel free to close a PR if they judge that the chance of the PR being merged is exceedingly low.
-This can include (but is not necessarily limited to) PRs that one or more of the following criteria:
+This can include (but is not necessarily limited to) PRs that meet one or more of the following criteria:

 * PRs proposing solely cosmetic changes
 * PRs proposing changes to deprecated modules